Compare the 7 best altcoin exchanges in 2023

 An altcoin exchange is a place where you can invest in cryptocurrencies other than Bitcoin.
 It’s a marketplace that lets you buy and sell crypto from other people in exchange for fiat currency (like GBP or USD) or for other cryptocurrencies.

-The term ‘altcoin’ refers to any cryptocurrency that isn’t Bitcoin.
-There are some exchanges that only allow you to buy and sell Bitcoin but nowadays the vast majority offer at least some altcoins and the top ones can offer thousands in total.
-Ethereum is the largest and most popular altcoin, any exchange that offers ETH or any other coin qualifies as an altcoin exchange.
+The term ‘altcoin’ refers to any cryptocurrency other than Bitcoin.
+Some exchanges only allow you to buy and sell Bitcoin, but nowadays, the vast majority offer at least some altcoins, and the top ones can offer thousands in total.
+Ethereum is the largest and most popular altcoin; any exchange that offers ETH or any other coin qualifies as an altcoin exchange.

 How does an altcoin exchange work?